ricecrspy/chrispin.github.io/README.md

 ### BERLIN OUTERWEAR MARKET REPORT

 #### 1.1 OBJECTIVE
-(Google Data Analytics Capstone) Berlin, a premium streetwear fashion brand, wants to expand by offering outerwear pieces in it's collection.
+Google Data Analytics Capstone: Berlin, a premium streetwear fashion brand, wants to expand by offering outerwear pieces in its collection.
 However, before launching the new product line, the company's President wants a high-level report analyzing current market trends and competitors.
-The Director of Marketing and Sales tasked me with performing market research and to create a report that highlights trends, market insights, and key recommendations using data analytics.
+The Director of Marketing and Sales tasked me with performing market research and creating a report that highlights trends, market insights, and key recommendations using data analytics.

 #### 1.2 OUTLINE